hyuanz/NPI_cleaning/README.md

 # geospatial_california_clinics

-See Hosp_States.geojson for a map of prosthetics clinics in California, Arizona, Nevada, Texas, Washington, Oregon, and Illinois.<br /> <br />
+See Hosp_States.geojson for a map of prosthetic clinics in California, Arizona, Nevada, Texas, Washington, Oregon, and Illinois.<br /> <br />